n-r-w/knowledgegraph-mcp/README.md

 ## **COMMON WORKFLOW SEQUENCES**

 ### NEW INFORMATION CAPTURE:
-1. search_knowledge → Verify non-existence
+1. search_knowledge → Verify non-existence of ALL related entities
-2. create_entities → Create entity with observations
+2. create_entities → Create ALL related entities in a SINGLE batch call
-3. create_relations → Connect to relevant entities
+3. create_relations → Connect all entities with appropriate relationships
-4. add_tags → Categorize and enable filtering
+4. add_tags → Categorize all entities for filtering

 ### INFORMATION UPDATE:
 1. search_knowledge → Find existing entity